LukeAnglin/WebApp/categories/CS/Huffman.md

 * Deletion - put it in, `percolateDown` - Move farthest down farthest right node to root, and percolate it down.

 # Huffman Encoding

+Repeatedly take the two highest priority (smallest) node and create a joining node with the sum of them as its priority.